ExperienceManual/expdb/README.md

 sometimes circular.
 In everyday conversation, we sometimes use overlapping concepts as synonyms when they're not.

-The goal is to have a well-curated and community-owned database of experiences that can be communicated in language.
-These sensations and impulses consume our lives, but the words and concepts we have for them are surface froth.
-We hope that a more comprehensive and disciplined framework can become a valued psycho-technology that points towards inner motivations that don't yet have words.
+We perceive that sensations and impulses consume our lives, but the concepts and words we have for them are sometimes inadequate.
+The goal of EM is to have a well-curated and community-owned database of human experiences that can be communicated with language.
+We hope that a more comprehensive and disciplined framework may become a valued psycho-technology that points towards inner structures that don't yet have words.

 Each culture, and perhaps each person, may have a slightly different understanding of these experiences.
 You can open an issue